wp-plugins/wp-photo-gallery/readme.txt

 1. Unlimited Photo Galleries(Multiple Photo Gallery).

+2. Use wordPress media uploader to upload image.

-2. Add wordpress featured image in photo gallery directly from post/page add/edit.
+3. Add wordpress featured image in photo gallery directly from post/page add/edit.

-3. Slider Easing Effects(select your desired slider easing effect ).
+4. Slider Easing Effects(select your desired slider easing effect ).

-4. No advertisements.
+5. No advertisements.

-5. New Field Added Image Description.If image description set it will added to image caption.
+6. New Field Added Image Description.If image description set it will added to image caption.

-6. New Field Added Image Order,Now admin can display photo gallery according image order.
+7. New Field Added Image Order,Now admin can display photo gallery according image order.

-7. New Field added open image link in new tab or same tab.
+8. New Field added open image link in new tab or same tab.

-8. Display photo gallery with thumbnail caption.
+9. Display photo gallery with thumbnail caption.

-9. Display slider image with caption(image with description).
+10. Display slider image with caption(image with description).

-10. Display tumbnail gallary to left,right,top,bottom.
+11. Display tumbnail gallary to left,right,top,bottom.